Mel0Dramat1c/You-All-Start-In-A-Tavern/README.md

 ### Typography

-🛑🛑🛑🛑🛑🛑🛑🛑🛑START OF NOTES (to be deleted)

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+- [Lato](https://fonts.google.com/specimen/Lato) was used for the primary headers and titles.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Sans Serrif](https://fonts.google.com/specimen/SansSerrif) was used for all other secondary text.

 - [Font Awesome](https://fontawesome.com) for fonts and the social media icon in the footer.